 A light-filled cottage-style house is set atop wooded hillside bordering Marin Open Space preserve.
 There are large-pane windows, high-beamed ceiling in main room which gets flooded with light throughout afternoon and early evening.
 Wood-burning stove in main room.

-There are two sleeping areas: lower level with sleeping nook (queen size organic futon mattress and natural featherbed on tatami mats) and child's room on main level with twin loft bed (organic latex mattress).
+There are two sleeping areas: lower level with sleeping nook: new bamboo flooring with queen size bed with natural mattress and topper on simple wood frame.
+Child's room on main level with twin loft bed (organic latex mattress).
+Floor has wood and Flor wood felt tile carpets.

 Front porch and back deck for dining on warm evenings.
 Home was built in the 30's and has been recently remodeled, but retains quirky and rustic elements.
 (Ie. there is no Viking stove and the wood floors are older and well worn) -however, there is a claw foot tub in bathroom, a nice size and comfortable L-shape (natural fiber) couch in main room, and a fully stocked kitchen with healthy cooking materials (cast iron skillets and oj press, wok, etc)